-Contaminated Groundwater: Potential Water Supply?
+Matching Water Quality with Water Use

 The possibility of replacing potable water supplies used for landscape irrigation with pumped groundwater containing some contamination should be considered in discussions on improving local water supply reliability.
 Groundwater may have slightly elevated salinity or nutrient levels or, at the other extreme, may be contaminated with high levels of VOCs, pesticides, and/or perchlorate.
 In cases of groundwater with low levels of contaminants, use of this water for irrigation could have several benefits beyond reduced use of potable water supplies.